Santicastro0816/tip-distribution-calculator/README.md

 it dosent matter how many lines are between text. we have to add two spaces and then press enter to start a new line in readmes.

 If we want to skip using bold or any markdown character use back slash \*this ignores markdown formating\*

+ btw, check this link if  you want to add any images to a readme [Adding Images to ReadMe](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet#images)

 now here is a way to link the heading of the read me file: